jonsag/Marlin-3D-Printer-Firmware/Marlin-2.0.7.2, Firmware tinkering on Marlin for Geeetech I3 Pro B.md

 >M280 P0 S160 ; Release alarm

-Homing and levelling
+Homing and leveling
 ----------
 >G28 ; home all axes

->G29 ; bed levelling
+>G29 ; do bed leveling

 Below is just for my own reference